Charles K. Feldman: Agent

 In 1932, Feldman left his job as a lawyer and co-founded with Adeline Schulberg, the Schulberg-Feldman talent agency which was soon joined by Schulberg's brother Sam Jaffe and Noll Gurney.
 In 1933, Schulberg left to form her own agency and the company was renamed the Famous Artists Agency.
 Feldman combined his background as a lawyer with his celebrity connections to help find and contract jobs.
 Among his first clients were Charles Boyer and Joan Bennett.
 Feldman's Famous Artists was bought by Ted Ashley's Ashley-Steiner agency in 1962 and renamed Ashley-Famous.

 Feldman began using new tactics in his field.
 He would buy story ideas and contract them to unemployed writers to make into a screenplay.
 He would also negotiate one-picture deals for a star rather than a long-term studio contract, as was the custom, so clients could work at multiple studios simultaneously.
 Feldman also combined several clients into one package and sold them to a producer or studio as one unit.
 Another tactic was the use of overlapping nonexclusive contracts with clients like Irene Dunne and Claudette Colbert, demonstrating flexible alternatives to the so-called iron-clad studio contract in the classical Hollywood era.

 In 1942, Feldman was in charge of the Hollywood Victory Caravan for Army and Navy Relief.
 As an agent, he became friends with major Hollywood figures like Jack Warner, Sam Goldwyn, Gary Cooper, Greta Garbo, and John Wayne, among others.

 Packaging

 In June 1942, Feldman signed Marlene Dietrich, Randolph Scott and John Wayne and presented them to Universal for Pittsburgh along with the script and director as a "package".

-This idea was the beginning of Hollywood's "package deal."
+This idea was the beginning of Hollywood's "package deal".
 One of his greatest successes was The Bishop's Wife which was produced in 1948.
 He bought the rights to the book by Robert Nathan for $15,000 and sold the screenplay for $200,000.

 Feldman held considerable sway in the making of some films.
-It was Feldman who suggested to Jack Warner (as a friend) that he recut Howard Hawks's Big Sleep (1946) and add scenes to enhance Lauren Bacall's performance, which he felt was more or less a "bit part" in the 1945 cut.
+It was Feldman who suggested to Jack Warner (as a friend) that he recut Howard Hawks's The Big Sleep (1946) and add scenes to enhance Lauren Bacall's performance, which he felt was more or less a "bit part" in the 1945 cut.